algao1/blurb/content/posts/gossip_glomers.md

 ### Challenge 3c: Fault-Tolerant Broadcast

-To make it fault-tolerant, we only need to make one small addition to our previous solution, and that is to add a retry to our `s.node.Send`.
+To make it fault-tolerant, we only need to make one small addition to our previous solution, and that is to add retry logic to our `s.node.Send`.
 If we don't receive a message back within a certain timeframe, we can requeue all the messages and try again later.

 ```go
 // Inside a separate goroutine to batch and send message.